Governor of Maryland: 1600s–1800s

-Under the first Maryland Constitution of 1776 for the independent state, the Governor was chosen for one-year terms by both houses of the General Assembly.
-An 1838 constitutional amendment allowed voters to elect the Governor to a three-year term from one of three rotating gubernatorial districts: eastern, southern, and western parts of the state.
-At each election, only voters from a single gubernatorial election district selected the Governor.
+Under the first Maryland Constitution of 1776 for the independent state, the governor was chosen for one-year terms by both houses of the General Assembly.
+An 1838 constitutional amendment allowed voters to elect the governor to a three-year term from one of three rotating gubernatorial districts: eastern, southern, and western parts of the state.
+At each election, only voters from a single gubernatorial election district selected the governor.
 A four-year term was established by the second Maryland Constitution of 1851, and geographic requirements were removed by the third Constitution of 1864 during the American Civil War.
 The fourth and current constitution was ratified by the people after the war in 1867.
 An amendment in 1922, added article XVII, title "Quadrennial Elections", to the 1867 state constitution and set the next election year to be 1926 and every four years thereafter, thereby shifting from the historical off-year cycle (...1915, 1919, 1923) to the present mid-term election cycle.

-From 1777 to 1870, the Governor resided in the Jennings House in Annapolis.
+From 1777 to 1870, the governor resided in the Jennings House in Annapolis.
 Located on the site of the future expanded campus of the adjacent United States Naval Academy (founded 1845), the house was later sold to the academy in 1869 after it returned from its northern hiatus in Rhode Island during the American Civil War (1861–1865).
 It was razed in 1901 for additional USNA buildings.
-Since 1870, the Governor of the Old Line State has resided in the Government House, originally a Victorian style architecture red brick mansion (later rebuilt/renovated in the 1930s into a Georgian-styled mansion to match other colonial/Georgian-Federal era styled architecture state buildings and residences in the historic city).
+Since 1870, the governor of Maryland has resided in the Government House, originally a Victorian style architecture red brick mansion (later rebuilt/renovated in the 1930s into a Georgian-styled mansion to match other colonial/Georgian-Federal era styled architecture state buildings and residences in the historic city).
 It is located on State Circle adjacent to the colonial era Maryland State House built 1772–1797.
-In addition to being the residence of the Governor and his family, Government House has a number of public rooms that are used by the Governor on official occasions.
+In addition to being the residence of the governor and his family, Government House has a number of public rooms that are used by the governor on official occasions.